oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 ## Introduction

-This lab walks you through the steps to build a Spring Boot microservice from scratch, and to deploy it into the  and Microservices.
+This lab walks you through the steps to build a Spring Boot microservice from scratch, and to deploy it into the Oracle Backend for SpringBoot and Microservices.
 In this lab, we will build the "Account" microservice.
 In the next lab, the remaining Cloud Bank microservices will be provided for you.

 Estimated Time: 20 minutes